aldoelyisus31/vqz-integral-backend/README.md

 $ npm run docker:dev
 ```
 This command will:
-- Start a PostgreSQL container with the development database
+- Start a PostgreSQL container with the development database and PGAdmin manager.
 - Wait for the database to be ready for connections
 - Excecutes the comand `$ npm run start:dev`